Frequently Asked Questions

 What should I bring?

-Pack a variety of clothing so you can dress in layers for the changing temperatures.
+Pack a variety of clothing so you can dress in layers for the changing temperatures and warm clothing to sleep in.
 Bring white ceremonial clothing.
 Also, take comfortable clothing for morning sunrise movement exercises or to use for the gym.

 Bring sneakers, sandals, and hiking shoes.